syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Update Node with its specific properties
+Update Node with its modified properties at runtime

 <table class="params">
 <thead>